hanpama/orm1/README.md

 - **Fluent Query Builder**
   Construct complex SQL queries using a Pythonic API. orm1 supports filtering, joins, ordering, and pagination, all while keeping your code readable.

-- **Raw SQL Queries**
+- **Raw SQL Queries with Safe Parameter Binding**
-  When you need full control, execute raw SQL queries with safe parameter binding.
+  Execute raw SQL queries while benefitting from an internal SQL Abstract Syntax Tree (AST) that safely binds parameters, protecting against SQL injection.

 - **Flexible Transaction Management**
   Start and commit transactions with ease, using the session’s transaction context manager `tx`.

+- **Composite Key Support**
+  orm1 supports both single and composite keys for primary and parental keys.
+When multiple fields are specified, orm1 automatically combines them into a tuple key for consistent entity identification.

 ---